Barycentric-alignment and reconstruction loss minimization for domain generalization: THEORETICAL ANALYSIS AND PROPOSED METHOD

+From the analysis above, {we aim to find a representation function $f$, a classifier $g$, and a decoder function $\psi$ to optimize the following objective function:}

-We observe that the terms in our proposed upper bound are incorporated into our objective functions in Eq.~(\ref{eq:masterc}) and (\ref{eq:master}).
-Specifically, the first term in both objective functions aims to determine a good classifier $g$ together with a representation mapping $f$ by minimizing the training error, which corresponds to the first term of the upper bound in Eq. (\ref{eq: theorem1}).
-Motivated by the proposed upper bound in Theorem \ref{theorem: 1} and Corollary \ref{cor: 1}, the second term in Eq. (\ref{eq:masterc}) and (\ref{eq:master}) acts as a domain alignment tool that aims to minimize the discrepancy between seen domains, contributing to a domain-invariant mapping.
-Noting that although $\mathsf{L}_{bary}$ itself requires solving an optimization problem, we leverage fast computation methods, which is also discussed in Section \ref{sec:algo}, to directly estimate this loss without invoking the Kantorovich-Rubenstein dual characterization of Wasserstein distances \citep{OTAM}.
+where weights $\alpha, \beta > 0$ are hyper-parameters.
+One can observe that the terms in our proposed upper bound are incorporated into our objective function in (\ref{eq:masterc}).
+Specifically, the first term in our objective function aims to determine a good classifier $g$ together with a representation mapping $f$ by minimizing the risk of seen domains, which corresponds to the first term of the upper bound in (\ref{eq: cor1}).
+The second term in (\ref{eq:masterc}) acts as a domain alignment tool to minimize the discrepancy between seen domains, aligning with the second term in the proposed bound in (\ref{eq: cor1}).
+Note that although $\mathsf{L}_{bary}$ itself requires solving an optimization problem, we leverage fast computation methods, which are also discussed in Section \ref{sec:algo}, to directly estimate this loss without invoking the Kantorovich-Rubenstein dual characterization of Wasserstein distance \cite{OTAM}.
 This avoids solving a min-max type problem that is often plagued by unstable numerical dynamics.
-Moreover, according to the manifold invertibility assumption required in Theorem \ref{theorem: 1}, we add the third term in Eq. (\ref{eq:masterc}) and (\ref{eq:master}).
+Finally, the third term in the objective function minimizes the mean squared error between the input and its reconstruction over all seen domains, {which directly minimizes the fourth term in (\ref{eq: cor1})}.